-J.D., with high honors, University of North Carolina School of Law; Order of the Coif
+J.D., with high honors (graduating first in class), University of North Carolina School of Law; Order of the Coif

 B.A., magna cum laude, Wesleyan University

 Law Clerk for the Honorable John D. Butzner, Jr., U.S. Court of Appeals for the Fourth Circuit (1977-1978)

 Bar and Court Admissions